Skip to main content

 On each sync, Redbark:

-1. Checks for previously delivered transactions: transaction IDs that were successfully delivered before are tracked to prevent duplicates
+1. Checks for previously delivered entities: transaction and trade IDs that were successfully delivered before are tracked to prevent duplicates

-2. Sends new and updated transactions: a JSON payload is POSTed to your URL containing any new transactions and status updates (e.g. pending to posted)
+2. Sends new and updated entities: a JSON payload is POSTed to your URL containing any new records (and, for transactions, status updates such as pending to posted)

-3. Chunks large syncs: if there are more than 500 transactions, they are split into multiple requests of up to 500 each, delivered sequentially
+3. Chunks large syncs: if there are more than 500 records, they are split into multiple requests of up to 500 each, delivered sequentially

 Delivery and retries